daniel-snowsurf/deviation/README.md

-Custom version for Fevo 7E
+Custom version for Devo 7E
 * Extended telemetry for AFHDS 2A
 * Layout editor
 * Permanent timer